seatgeek/amqp-dispatcher/README.md

 At the moment guest:guest are used to connect, just because I have gotten around to changing it.

+### Startup Configuration

+If you need to perform custom actions (configure your logging, create initial objects) you can add a startup handler.

+This is configured in the config yml with the `startup_handler` option.

+    startup_handler: amqpdispatcher.example_startup:startup

 ### Worker configuration

 Workers are autoloaded when AMQP Dispatcher starts.
 This means your worker must